tingsu/Stoat/README.md

 # Stoat Prototype
 Stoat (STochastic model App Tester) is a guided approach to perform stochastic model-based testing on Android Apps.
 The idea is to thoroughly test the functionalities of an app from its GUI model, and validate the app’s behavior by enforcing various user/system interactions.

+*You can find more about our work on testing/analyzing Android apps at this [website](https://tingsu.github.io/files/mobile-app-analysis.html)*.

 # Update

 We have made all the Stoat's source code publicly available.
 We hope this project can benefit other researchers or practiontiners in the field of automated GUI testing of Android apps.
 Feel free to contact us if you have any questions and issues.
 We will continue to maintain this project.
 Thanks for your feedback.